realbite/vue-compiler/README.md

     require 'sprockets'
     require 'vue/sprockets'

-    VueSprocketsCompiler.set_root '/app'   # the relative path under which any js files will be processed
+    VueSprocketsCompiler.set_root ['/app','/vue']   # the relative path(s) under which any js files will be processed

     .....
     .....